Newzoo: Global game market will shrink in 2021 for first time in many years

 Apple’s Identifier for Advertisers (IDFA) changes will slow mobile gaming.
 Mobile insights firm App Annie estimates that mobile games will grow 20% in 2021, but Newzoo forecasts that mobile gaming will generate $90.7 billion in 2021, growing 4.4% from a year ago.

-This segment is more than half of the global games market, as the segment is less affected by the effects of COVID-19 than PC and console gaming.
-For mobile games, the relatively lower complexity of development means that the segment is not as impacted by game delays resulting from changing working conditions.
+This segment is more than half of the global games market, as the segment is less affected by COVID-19 than PC and console gaming are.
+For mobile games, the relatively lower complexity of development means the segment is not as impacted by game delays resulting from changing working conditions.

 As for the new gamers who picked up the habit, Wijman said he is optimistic.